MD-Anderson-Bioinformatics/GenePattern_NGCHM_BasicBuilder/docs/index.md

 Name | Description
 ------------ | -------------
-input matrix | input file type .tsv,.gct,.cdt<br>* .tsv:<br>* .gct:<br>* .cdt:
+input matrix | input file type .tsv,.gct,.cdt<br>* .tsv: tab-deliminated matrix file<br>* .gct: tab-deliminated matrix file with additional information<br>* .cdt: reordered matrix file
-NGCHM name | Content in the second column
+NGCHM name | Name of NGCHM
-NGCHM desc | Content from cell 2 summary method | Content in the second column row order method | Content from cell 2 row distance measure | Content in the second column row agglomeration method | Content from cell 2 gtr file | Content in the second column column order method | Content from cell 2 column distance measure | Content in the second column column agglomeration method | Content from cell 2 atr file | Content in the second column row covariate name | Content from cell 2 row covariate input | Content in the second column row covariate type | Content from cell 2 column covariate name | Content from cell 2 column covariate input | Content in the second column column covariate type | Content from cell 2 output | output
+NGCHM desc | Brief description of the data summary method | Average, Mode, Sample row order method | Hierarchical(default), Original, Random row distance measure | manhattan, euclidean(default), maximum, minkowski (Optional, required if row order method is Hierarchical) row agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if row order method is Hierarchical) gtr file | Gene tree file, records the order in which rows were joined.<br>If gtr file is provided, then cdt file is required.
+(Optional, if you have gtr and cdt file generated from Hierarchical cluster module or other tools, you could upload files and convert into ngchm.) column order method | Hierarchical(default), Original, Random column distance measure | manhattan, euclidean(default), maximum, minkowski (Optional, required if column order method is Hierarchical) column agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if column order method is Hierarchical) atr file | Array tree file, records the order in which columns were joined.<br>If atr file is provided, then cdt file is required.
+(Optional, if you have atr and cdt file generated from Hierarchical cluster module or other tools, you could upload files and convert into ngchm.) row covariate name | Name of the row covariate.(Optional) row covariate input | tsv file with row label and covariate value on each line.(Optional) row covariate type | discrete, continuous (Optional) column covariate name | Name of the column covariate.(Optional) column covariate input | tsv file with column label and covariate value on each line.(Optional) column covariate type | discrete, continuous (Optional) output | Name of output ngchm file.

 ## Output
 Name | Description
 ------------ | -------------
-ngchm file | .ngchm file
+ngchm file | .ngchm file, you could view the NGCHM with NGCHM_Viewer module. stderr.txt | error log stdout.txt | processing log